Gitty73/Authentication-modules/README.md

 It also have the middleware to test if the user is ogged in or not.

-Flash message used for error & sussess messages eg. Registered successfully!
+Flash message used for error & success messages eg. Registered successfully!